White Point Garden: Features

 At the northeast corner is a marker, erected in 1943, to the Gentleman Pirate Stede Bonnet.
 The monument commemorates the hanging near that site of pirate captain Stede Bonnet and his crew in 1718, as well as the 1719 hanging of Richard Worley's pirates.
 The monument states that 29 of Bonnet's crew were executed close by.
 Although 29 of Bonnet's crew were sentenced to death, the evidence suggests that only 22 were actually hanged.

-Located across from Meeting Street in the center of the park, a bandstand, begun in 1906 and completed in 1907, is a memorial to Mrs. George W. Williams by her daughter, Mrs. Martha W. Carrington.
-The bandstand, designed by William Martin Aiken and built by Robert McArtney, cost more than $5,000 when it was built and hosted regular concerts.
+Located across from Meeting Street in the center of the park, a bandstand, begun in 1906 and completed in 1907, is a memorial to Mrs. George W. Williams, by her daughter, Mrs. Martha W. Carrington.
+The bandstand, designed by William Martin Aiken and built by Robert McArtney, cost more than $5,000 when it was built, and hosted regular concerts.
 The new bandstand replaced a dilapidated wood structure.
 The inaugural concert for the new bandstand was held on June 28, 1907 to celebrate Carolina Day with music by Metz's Military Band.

 The bandstand was shown in an early postcard.

 In 1978, in response to neighbors about noise and commercial activity, concerts were outlawed at the bandstand.
 In 1985, the bandstand received a $30,000 restoration (including $8,000 in private funds), and a request was made to resume musical performances.
 The request was rejected, and although the bandstand is used for weddings and limited special events, concerts are not allowed.
 In 1934, the pavilion was raised three feet and restrooms were installed under the structure.
-Because of law enforcement issues, the bathrooms were locked at some point.
 In 2008, the City announced a plan to restore the bandstand and lower it to its original height of three instead of six feet.
 The restoration was completed in April, 2010.

 In 1962, Charleston sculptor Willard Hirsch was commissioned by Miss Sally Carrington to create a bronze statue of a dancing girl.
 The statue was a gift to the City and was installed as a water fountain in White Point Garden on an especially low granite base so that children could make easy use of it.